michaelkolesidis/teddy-3d/README.md

 <p>A colorful three-dimensional teddy bear that rotates to x-axis and y-axis by itself, according to the frame count.</p>

-- Teddy's color changes randomly on click/touch
+- Teddy's color changes randomly on click/touch/keypress
-- Teddy's color changes randomly on keypress
+- Background color changes randomly on click/touch/keypress
-- New color gets logged in consolo for reference
+- New colors gets logged in console for reference
+- Teddy can be moved by mouse/touch along with its rotation
 - It is created dynamically on page load, according to window dimensions
 - It is housed in a simple HTML page, with some essential CSS